bitrise-io/devcenter/_articles/en/reviews/ship-add-on-beta-version.md

 With Ship, you can manage Continuous Deployment of your app, as well as manage different build versions of the app in a convenient way.
 Using Ship to distribute your app gives you more control and granularity.

+{% include message_box.html type="info" title="Ship language" content="As of right now, Ship is only available in English."%}

 You can do a whole lot of things with Ship:

 * View all the build versions of your app.